STI slips 0.5%, ending two straight days of gains

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares traded directionless and ended two straight days of gains, with the Straits Times Index (STI) down 14.38 points, or 0.51 per cent, at 2,825.51 on Monday (Dec 7).
+Singapore shares traded directionless and ended two straight days of gains, with the Straits Times Index (STI) down 14.38 points, or 0.51 per cent, at 2,825.51 yesterday.

 The retreat in the local bourse echoed the pattern in Japan, Hong Kong and China, which all closed lower by between 0.8 per cent and 1.2 per cent.
 South Korea, Taiwan, Australia and Malaysia posted gains.